 So, whatever type of curl you like, crimpers and wavers are your absolute friends!

-Hair crimpers and hair wavers work similarly – they’re for curling your hair.
+Hair crimpers and hair wavers work similarly in that they add shape to your hair.
+However, they differ in the effect they create.
 With these curling tools, you can achieve beachy waves on any type of hair.

 In this section, I’ll focus on comparing the hair crimper and hair waver based on their types, material, performance, and hair results.